 In honour of World Mental Health Awareness Day, because so many people suffer, yet are brave enough to acknowledge they are in the fight.
 And because it's time I did the same.
 I yearn for the time there was just you.Not that I like you,have ever embraced you.
 Not that you’ve gone away.You never go … Continue reading Ode to OCD

-You stood beside the lake, crestfallen, steel blue eyes weeping salty tears into the freshwater lake.
+You stood beside the lake, crestfallen, steel blue eyes weeping salty tears into the fresh water.
 This place was so beautiful in the summer.
-We had a perfect angle on the sun, right next to that old oak where the bank sloped down and we caught the fading light in all its fractal beauty.
-The … Continue reading The Lake
+We had a perfect angle on the sun, right next to that old oak where the bank sloped down and caught the fading light in all its fractal beauty.
+The day … Continue reading The Lake

 If you haven't seen John Carpenter's The Thing, then why the hell not?
 This film is not a just a masterpiece in suspense, fear and paranoia, it's an example of how you can really explore character.
 Read on to see what makes it tick.
 (SPOILERS AHEAD) 1.
 Location, Location, Location.
 It’s Antarctica.
 It’s winter. … Continue reading Five Reasons why The Thing is the best Sci-Fi Horror.
 Period.

 Had a great time chatting with Dan and Luke from Hawk & Cleaver on their Story Studio podcast.
 We talked about self-publishing in general, then got into more detail with world building, linked stories and Foreverland, the latest novella from the Forest Town Chronicles.
 You can listen to it for free on iTunes store: https://itunes.apple.com/gb/podcast/tss-014-linking-stories-w/id1140596479?i=1000377996845&mt=2 Also, … Continue reading Podcast Interview – Hawk & Cleaver